Raxvis/nativemodels/README.md

 	caseSensitive: true, // Ignores case when initializing object from model
 	strict: false, // Throws an error if key is not in schema
-	stripUndefined: true, // Strip undefined values passed in };
+	stripUndefined: true, // Strip undefined values passed in
+	stripNull: false, // Do not strip null values passed in };
 ```